Sanlokii/CTF-write-ups/HeroCTF-v4/SmallMistakeBigMistake.md

 With this information, we just have to generate the cookie and sign it with the 16 different combinations with `flask-unsign`.

-After a few tries, we get the right key :
+After a few tries, we get the right cookie :

 ```
 # flask-unsign --sign --cookie "{'username': 'admin'}" --secret '22222222222222222222222222222222' --no-literal-eval